Organization & History • Our Mission Statement • Careers • Board of Directors

 Dr. Tu is a graduate of the University of Miami School of Medicine.
 He completed his residency in Ophthalmology at the University of Wisconsin, Madison in 1992.
 Then, in 1993, he completed his fellowship in Cornea and External Disease at the Bascom Palmer Eye Institute in Miami.
 Dr. Tu is currently an Assistant Professor of Ophthalmology and Visual Sciences at University of Illinois at Chicago, where he also serves as the Director of the Cornea Service, which sees patients with corneal infections, keratoconus, cataracts, tumors of the front portion of the eye, blepharitis, dry eyes, eyelid and conjunctival problems, and many other disorders.

-Illinois Eye-Bank, Watson Gailey Medical Directors
+Illinois Eye-Bank, Bloomington Medical Directors

 Catharine Crockett, M.D.